-It’s been two years since my last visit to Seattle, which means two years since my first taste of a Seattle Dog – cream cheese adorned hot dogs sold by street vendors around Seattle.
+It’s been a few years since my last visit to Seattle, where my sister lives, which means too long since my first taste of a Seattle Dog – cream cheese adorned hot dogs sold by street vendors around Seattle.
 A little stand in Pioneer Square called ‘Dog in the Park’ sold me my best-ever Seattle Dog…in case you are ever visiting.
 The Seattle Dog is often made with a Polish hot dog sausage (bonus) and is usually served with cream cheese, onions, sauerkraut or cabbage and fried potatoes, oh, and mayo or chilli sauce.
 The cream cheese, in case you are wondering, is spread onto the inside of the toasted hot dog bun.
 They are not the easiest things to eat (pick up an extra large stash of napkins) but my goodness, as street food goes, they are really good.

 A few little tips to make this recipe extra special: after boiling the hot dogs, split them and griddle them in a hot pan.
 Also, split the buns and griddle them, too to warm them up a little.
 You can make the Quick Pickled Cabbage Salad in advance – store in in a jar for up to three days in the fridge.